 A millennium-old Japanese dance on the grounds of Tokyo’s oldest Buddhist temple.

-Last Thursday was Culture Day, a National Holiday held annually in Japan on 03 November for the purpose of promoting culture and the arts.
+Culture Day is a National Holiday held annually in Japan for the purpose of promoting culture and the arts.
 It also happens to be one of only two times during the year when you can witness the beautiful Shirasagi-no Mai – White Heron Dance – performed in the compound of Senso-ji, Tokyo’s oldest Buddhist temple.

 In Japan, the white heron is a symbol of good luck, celebrated for its ability to move between three elements: air, earth, and water.
 And so the White Heron Dance was originally started to ward off bad luck and beckon bountiful harvests.